Why do people develop Negative Stereotypes of the Enneagram Types?

 Question: Why does the test ask so many unnecessary personal details?

 Katherine: Thanks for the feedback.
 Can you say more about what is unnecessary?
 And why?
-It is the best test I have created over the years. ;) This is because it took years to find a programmer that could add the testing patterns of the types to help those that naturally misidentify.
+It is the most updated and comprehensive test I have created with the most special programming. ;) It took years to find a programmer who could add special testing patterns for the types to help those who naturally misidentify.

 Now, 30 years later, with tens of thousands of tests, it is easy to recognize simple mistyping.
-This way, the type 6 and type 9 and those with type 6 or type 9 in the Tritype® can find out their Tritype® earlier rather than later.
+This way, those with type 6 and type 9 and those with type 6 or type 9 in the Tritype® can find out their Tritype® earlier rather than later.

 I did this because so many people struggle with the typing process.
 This is because we do not see ourselves as we are.
 Instead, we see ourselves as we want to be, need to be, should be, or have become.
 This is because the Enneagram of Personality is the only personality typology that is based on our hidden motivations rather than descriptions of behaviors or identifications.